Isoquant: Nature and practical uses

 Knowing how to allocate resources is a concept pertinent to managerial economics.
 Isoquants can be useful to graphically represent this issue of scarcity.
 They show the extent to which the firm in question has the ability to substitute between two different inputs (x and y in the graph) at will in order to produce the same level of output (see: Graph C)).
 They also represent different quantity combinations of two goods which adhere to a budget constraint.
 Thus, they can be used as a tool to help management make better informed decisions regarding production and profit dilemmas, such as cost or waste minimization, and revenue and output maximization.

-A firm can determine the least cost combination of inputs to produce a given output, by combining isocost curves and isoquants, and adhering to First Order Conditions.
+A firm can determine the least cost combination of inputs to produce a given output, by combining isocost curves and isoquants, and adhering to first order conditions.
 The least cost combination is where the ratio of marginal products is equal to the ratio of factor prices.
 At this point, the slope of the isoquant, and the slope of the isocost, will be equal (see intersection of graph D).
 A firm has incentive to produce at the least cost combination because it is at this point, the related costs of desired production are minimised.

 As with indifference curves, two isoquants can never cross.
 Also, every possible combination of inputs is on an isoquant.
 Finally, any combination of inputs above or to the right of an isoquant results represents a higher level of output, and vice versa.
 Although the marginal product of an input decreases as you increase the quantity of the input while holding all other inputs constant, the marginal product is never negative in the empirically observed range since a rational firm would never increase an input to decrease output.

-Shapes of an Isoquant
+Shapes

 If the two inputs are perfect substitutes, the resulting isoquant map generated is represented in fig. A; with a given level of production Q3, input X can be replaced by input Y at an unchanging rate.
 The perfect substitute inputs do not experience decreasing marginal rates of return when they are substituted for each other in the production function.

 If the two inputs are perfect complements, the isoquant map takes the form of fig. B; with a level of production Q3, input X and input Y can only be combined efficiently in the certain ratio occurring at the kink in the isoquant.
 The firm will combine the two inputs in the required ratio to maximize profit.